wso2/docs-is/en/identity-server/6.0.0/docs/includes/local-outbound-for-request-path.md

 <!--
-1. Expand the **Local & Outbound Authentication Configuration** section and then the **Request Path Authentication Configuration** section.
+1. Expand the **Local & Outbound Authentication Configuration** section and then the **Request Path Authentication Configuration** section. cddd

 2. Select **Basic Auth** from the dropdown list and click **Add**.